nicky-nym/nicky-nym.github.io/pages/cities.md

 Depending where construction happens, the impossible cities design faces one of two different network effect problems.

 * **Population growth network effects** &mdash; for new greenfield city sites
-  * People move to cities because of the opportunties there, or because they know people there.
+  * People move to cities because of the opportunities there, or because they know people there.
 The bigger the city, the more draw it has.
 Once a major city has become established, and has a critical mass, it's not difficult to find people who want to move there.
 Kids are born and raised in existing cities, not in greenfield city sites.
 If a new town is founded from scratch, with a small population, in a remote place, then it probably doesn't have enough critical mass to draw people to come live there.
 It's a chicken-and-egg problem: in order to attract a lot of people, a city has to be big, but before it can become big, it has to have attracted a lot of people.
   * A small-scale impossible city would work just fine, and it would have some advantages over a similarly sized car-centric or transit-centric city.
 Lower transportation costs might be the largest single selling point.
 But the advantages may not be large enough to matter to anyone.
 For small-scale cities, car-centric designs actually work reasonably well, as do designs based on buses and bus rapid transit.
 The car & bus system only starts to break down once a city gets large enough to have serious traffic congestion problems, and it's only at that scale that the kinematic city design starts to really outshine the other options.

-* **Transporation system network effects** &mdash; for infill and suburb/satellite sites
+* **Transportation system network effects** &mdash; for infill and suburb/satellite sites
   * Different transportation systems tend not to be complementary.
   * Dallas-Fort Worth is a car-based city.
 Cars work fairly well there, allowing millions of people to reach each other in under 30 minutes.
 Dallas-Fort Worth does also have a light rail system, DART, but it has less than 100,000 daily riders, because it only has 4 lines, with 64 stations, which means it doesn't effectively connect any two points in the city.
 The network of car-based streets **does** connect any two points in the city.
 Free parking is available at more than half of the DART stations, but if you already have a car, and you're already in your car, it may be faster and more convenient to just drive to your final destination, rather than drive to the DART station, park, wait for a train, pay a fare, ride the train, and then walk from from the station to your destination.
   * New York City, by contrast, has a subway system with 5 million daily riders, using 36 lines with 470 stations.
 In New York, the subway system works well because it has achieved critical mass, effectively connecting most points in the city.
 Cars also work in New York, but street congestion makes cars slow, and parking is problem.
 In general, the car network & the subway network tend to be alternatives to each other, rather than being a unified system.
 The subway stations generally don't have parking lots or taxi stands, and a trip will take longer if it involves both a car leg and a subway leg.